 - Toilet facilities to be available as required – sign on toilet and wall asking clients to close the toilet seat before flushing to reduce risk of transmission

 - In addition to the cleaning conducted above, The Practice Manager is responsible for ensuring that The Centre has a thorough clean each week, according to the cleaning schedule.
-This includes steam cleaning all carpets in treatment rooms and communal areas, including stairwell and entrance.

 - Only one person to attend per appointment, unless the practitioner deems it necessary for more than one person from the same household to attend, e.g. parent and child, someone requiring assistance to attend etc.